 There are several reasons why designers and installers are opting for recessed art projectors instead of other forms of display lighting.
 Chief among them, though, is how they can be shaped to fit any subject, giving them the ability to create a lit from within effect that no other fixture can match.
-But this is just one advantage among many that the technology offers homeowners.
-These fixtures also provide a perfect combination of aesthetic design and flexibility that make them viable in any situation.
+Continue reading “Why Recessed Art Projectors Are A Top Choice In The Industry”

 Although tough, eliminating the glare from art made with glass is possible.
 It does take some careful planning and installing, along with fixtures that are flexible enough to customize, but with these in place, a lighting expert can mitigate nearly all of the annoying reflections.
 In general, the same principles that an expert would use with glass are the same that an expert would use with varnished paintings or other reflective surfaces.
-However, with reflective surfaces that are also transparent, the light can be scattered, so careful light positioning is essential.
+Continue reading “Eliminating Glare From Art With Glass”

 Glare is a function of the aiming angle or in scientific terms; the angle of incidence.
 See the image which illustrates the angle of incidence on a flat surface.
 The same holds true when lighting art on a wall.
 The best you can do is to change the position of the light either forward, back, left or right to redirect the glare to the least viewed area.
 Left or right pitches the glare to the opposite side of the room.
-Objects above eye level are the most challenging of all art lighting applications.
-It is very difficult to eliminate glare from all angles.
+Continue reading “How Can You Minimize Glare With A Surface Mount Fixture?”